Battlefield 2: Maps

 Battlefield 2 offers 15 maps for the players to play but shipped with 12.
 These maps are diverse, ranging from swamps such as Songhua Stalemate, to urban areas such as Strike at Karkand, to an unfinished dam known as Kubra Dam.
 The USMC is present in all maps and faces against either the MEC or the PLA depending on the map.
 The PLA is present in Far East theaters such as Dragon Valley and Daqing Oilfields.
 MEC is present in Middle East theaters such as Gulf of Oman and Zatar Wetlands.
-The BF2 series including the expansion and booster packs puts the map count at 29 maps.
+Including the expansion and booster packs, the total number of maps available in the Battlefield 2 series increases to 29.

 Battlefield 2 maps have 3 variations, each suited for a certain number of players.
 Each map has 16, 32, and 64 player-suggested variations in which the area of battlefield or playing field is relatively small, medium, and large, respectively.
 The only exceptions to this are Wake Island 2007, which is locked at 64-player size and the Euro Force maps, Operation Smokescreen, Great Wall, and Taraba Quarry, which have no 64-player size.
 32 and 64 player maps are unavailable to offline players from retailers, but an option is given to download 64 Single player AI bot mods.
 Other contrasts between these variations other than the size are the number and position of control points and availability of vehicles.
 As a result, the gameplay of the map is different depending on the variation.

 Plot

-The game is set in 2007 during a world war between various power blocs: the United States aided by the European Union and the United Kingdom are at war against Russia, China and the fictional Middle Eastern Coalition (MEC) aided by various insurgents.
+The game is set in 2007 during a world war between various power blocs: the United States, aided by the European Union, is at war against Russia, China and the fictional Middle Eastern Coalition (MEC), aided by various insurgents.

 There is no given reason as to how or why the war broke out.
 In-game, the European Union and the United States fight China and the MEC.
 It is mentioned in-game that the US and EU are allies and the EU has negotiated a truce with Russia, but it is unknown if China and the MEC are allies.
 The game also takes place in different fronts, as the Middle East and China are being invaded by US and EU forces, and the United States is being invaded by Chinese and MEC forces.